See and Do in Paris

-The impressive Arc de Triomphe is a must-see for expats in Paris (it is actually quite hard to miss).
+The impressive Arc de Triomphe is a must-see for expats in Paris.
 The landmark is set within a star-shaped arrangement of picturesque avenues.

 This museum features a collection of Auguste Rodin’s marble sculptures, some of the most famous being The Kiss and The Thinker.
 Paintings by Van Gogh, Renoir and Manet are also on display at the museum.

 Jardin des Plantes

 The expansive Jardin des Plantes is a beautiful botanical garden for expats to relax in.
 The more adventurous can also explore its labyrinth maze.